Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 Copyright© 2025 by Cold Creek Tribute Writer

-He phoned Angie Dawson that night to provide a “Heads up.”
-At first, she hesitated—provoking the NCAA this close to Michael’s hearing made any ice time risky—but Benson promised it would be voluntary and unofficial.
-No compliance issues, no roster violation—just a little morning morale booster, he told her.
-The next thing Angie did was schedule a photographer and posted the hashtag #VoluntaryScrimmage, to remind the world that “unofficial” still made for great press.
+The next day he phones Angie Dawson to provide a heads-up.
+At first, she hesitates—provoking the NCAA this close to my hearing makes any ice time risky—but Benson promises it will be voluntary and completely unofficial since it’s open to players and non-players alike.
+No compliance issues, no roster violation—just a little morale booster, he tells her.
+The next thing Angie does is schedule a photographer and post the hashtag #VoluntaryScrimmage on Friday, to remind the world that “unofficial” still makes for great press.

-Groans and snickers ripple through the rink, someone swears under his breath, one of the trainers asks if he’s serious.
+Groans and snickers ripple through the motley crew.
+Someone swears under his breath.
+One of the trainers asks if he’s serious.

 Benson lifts a glittering plastic crown from a paper bag.
 “Oh, I’m serious.
 You’ll sparkle all over Ann Arbor.”

-The room cracks up.
-Laughter cuts through the fatigue breaking any lingering tension.
-Nobody wants to be caught wearing a tiara, especially on campus and yet, Coach can see we all need the distraction, but no one wants to be the punchline.
+The rink cracks up, even the people in the stands.
+Laughter bounces off the boards like a perfectly banked pass, lighting up every corner of the barn.
+Nobody wants to be caught wearing a tiara, especially on campus.
+And yet, Coach can see we all need the distraction.
+No one wants to be the punchline.

 He tosses the jerseys.
-“Nash, you’ve got Blue, Stewart, you’re Maize.
+“Reilly, you’ve got Blue.
+Stewart, you’re Maize.
 Let’s move.”

 First Period